 Love shopping but already have a full suitcase?
 Then Vangtong Evening Market provides a perfect solution.
 The products on sale here are all of the edible variety, meaning that you’ll leave here with a full stomach, rather than any extra luggage.

 Situated opposite the National Stadium, Vangtong Evening Market easy to find - especially when you notice the crowds of locals.
 You’ll find fresh fish (paa), pork (moo) and chicken (gai) usually being grilled or deep fried.
 As well as freshly cooked snacks, you’ll notice a range of colourful and pungent curries which have been pre-prepared.
-Simply point at what takes your fancy and the vendor will happily scoop up Read More...
+Simply point at what takes your fancy and the vendor will happily scoop up a generous portion into a plastic dish with rice – all for about $US1!
+Read More...